 The key to a good vegetable stir fry is using heat-resistant oil such as grapeseed oil or coconut oil and keeping watch on the vegetables so that they come out just right and not over-cooked.
 Plus having a wonderful sauce like Thai peanut sauce to drizzle on top is a major plus.

 This meal came together likety split over the weekend after errands and a trail run.
 It was one of those recipes that you peevishly chop and feverishly sauté with the look of El Diablo on your face and once it’s ready, you unclench your fists, loosen the iron grip on your wooden spoon and realize how quick and easy the whole thing was.
 Sayonara, El Diablo Hunger solved.
 Relaxation.
 Food.
 Peanut sauce!

 So here you are: a perfect vegetable side dish or entre for your busy work week.
 I served the veggie stir fry on top of brown rice, and you can also add shrimp or chicken for extra protein.
 It’s cost effective and requires minimal time and effort.
 It’ll be piping hot on your plate before you can say kalamazooooo!

 - 1 tablespoon coconut oil or grapeseed oil

 - 2.5 cups green beans chopped

 - 1 8- ounce can water chestnuts sliced

 - 3 tablespoons Peanut Sauce plus more for serving

 - 3 cups to 4 cooked brown rice for serving

-Add the chopped turnip, carrots, green beans, and 3 tablespoons of thai peanut sauce.
+Add the chopped carrots, red bell pepper, green beans, and 3 tablespoons of thai peanut sauce.
 Cover and allow vegetables to cook until al dente, stirring every couple of minutes.
-This process should take about 12 to 15 minutes.
+This process should take about 5 to 8 minutes.